timmyag/wyoming-whisper-cpp-intel-gpu-docker/README.md

 ## Improving accuracy

 To improve accuracy, especially of difficult, uncommon words, you may use the initial prompt option.
-In the `docker-compose.yaml` file, simply change the value of
+In the `.env` file, simply change the value of
 ```
 - PROMPT=""
 ```
 It can set to words that are common in your commands, words that whisper.cpp is having difficulty understanding, or some brief instructions.
 It seems to work best when you just give it all the areas, devices and actions that control them, without any particular structure, like so:
 ```
-- PROMPT="turn off turn on close stop play run set timer cancel temperature degrees weather tv lights lamp curtains roomba thermostat AC bedroom kitchen entryway corridor living room gym"
+- PROMPT="turn off turn on open close stop play run set timer cancel temperature degrees weather tv lights lamp curtains roomba thermostat AC bedroom kitchen entryway corridor living room gym"
 ```

 ## Changing model

-By default, the container is set to use `large-v2`, but you are free to set `MODEL` environment variable to [any supported model](https://github.com/ggerganov/whisper.cpp/blob/d682e150908e10caa4c15883c633d7902d385237/models/download-ggml-model.sh#L28).
+By default, the container is set to use `large-v2`, but you are free to set `MODEL` environment variable in the `.env` file to [any supported model](https://github.com/ggerganov/whisper.cpp/blob/d682e150908e10caa4c15883c633d7902d385237/models/download-ggml-model.sh#L28).